Frame true identity.

 • 12-year director of Saddleback Visual Arts

-• Trained 1,000+ artists and leaders globally
+• Trained 1,000+ artists and leaders

-• Masters in Global Leadership, Fuller Seminary
+• MA in Global Leadership

-• Featured in dozens of podcasts + articles
+• Widely featured in podcasts and articles

 • Delivered over 150 talks across the U.S.